Admission to Take Selected Courses in the JD Program

 The Admissions Committee will take into account differences in the quality of law schools, as well as differences in grading policies, etc. Unless this is evident from the transcript, applicants are encouraged to support their applications with information from their law school Registrar or Dean on the grading practices at their law school, and to provide their class ranking, if available.

-Applicants who are required by the NCA to complete 60 credits will be considered as transfer applicants to the Faculty's J.D. program and should consult the JD Upper-Year Applicants page.
+Applicants who are required by the NCA to complete 60 credits may also be considered as transfer applicants to the Faculty's J.D. program provided their applications include all of the required elements for a transfer application.
+Applicants interested in ensuring that they will also be considered as potential transfer students should consult the JD Upper-Year Applicants page.

 NCA applications are due at OLSAS by 11:59 pm EDT May 1, 2013.
 NCA applicants must submit the following documentation directly to OLSAS: